vundb/ansible-role-nginx-lb/README.md

-Ansible Role Nginx Lb
+Ansible Role Nginx Upstreams
 ======================================

-This role will configure running nginx instance as loadbalancer.
+Ansible role to configure nginx upstreams used for loadbalancing.

 Requirements
 ------------